dgroomes/javascript-playground/file/README.md

 * [x] DONE Can a file be read chunk by chunk?
 * [x] DONE Copy a file using a read and write stream and substitute placeholders with other values.
   This is a templating pattern.
+* [ ] Be done with CommonJS.
+No more `require`.
+Please use ES6 modules and the `import` keyword.
+We're at the point where I don't need CommonJS example code.